LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 RunOrganize.sh - runs organizeIncomingImages.py at 6PM every day.

 organizeIncomingImages.py - Checks barcodes in incoming folders, moves to appropriate folder(based on barcode) on storage drive.
 Put files with names that are too long or too short in BadBarcode folder.
 Outputs one long form log file per day with all destination file paths.
 Writes to master log file with number of files and barcodes moved to LaCie, also broken down by collection.
 Uses long form of logs to count files.
 This does not count files in the "Random" folder.
+Edits: Barcode maximum and minimum number of characters.
+Folder paths for any folder used.
+The name of log files and which folder they are in.

 WakeUp.sh - wakes up the computer to sit and wait for 13 hours at 7:55 PM, this allows the server to connect to the storage drive, in order to copy over files.
+Edits: None. for debugging.

 RunCountServer.sh - runs CountUploadLogs.py at 11PM every day.
+Edits: Path to script and log for debugging.

 CountServerLogs.py - Called by Task Scheduler.
 Writes to master log file with number of files and barcodes moved to the server, also broken down by colletion.
 Uses long form of log for each day to count files.
 This does not count files in the "Random" folder.
+Edits: Input file name.
+Directions in script on where to add file name.
+This can be used if you need to re-run a count on a list form log file.
+All paths are editable.

-RunWeeklyCSV.sh - runs LogtoCSV.py at XX every week on Saturday.
+RunWeeklyCSV.sh - runs LogtoCSV.py at 3PM every week on Sunday.
+Edits: Path to script and log for debugging.

-WeeklyCSV.py - Takes all rsync logs that were modified in the last week hours and creates or adds to csv files that have not been uploaded to a portal yet.
+WeeklyCSV.py - Takes all rsync logs that were modified in the last week and creates csv files to upload to Symbiota.
+Edits: Can edit how many days back you want to pull log files from to create a csv for upload to Symbiota.
+Can also input specific date range to make a csv file for.
+All paths are editable.

 ### Run on server by crontab: